5 Tips for More Net Income in Germany

 A lot of expats are complaining about how much taxes and social security they have to pay in Germany.
 Our 5 tips will increase your net income with the same gross salary.

 Table of contents

 Having a little More Money is nice, right?
-But these pandemic times are not exactly the best time to ask your boss for a raise.
-You can still increase your Net Income In Germany.
+You can even increase your Net Income In Germany without asking your employer.
 All without increasing your Gross Salary if you follow our 5 tips for more net income in Germany.

 The difference between gross salary vs. net salary is without a doubt pretty tremendous on German payslips.
 Employees are paying up to 45% in income tax, social security, solidarity tax, church tax, public or private health insurance, public pension, unemployment insurance, long-term care insurance, and a lot more.

 Consequently, increasing your gross salary is neither a good option for your employer nor for you as an employee.
 On average, if your employer increases your gross salary by 100€, he has to pay 120€ (because of his part of your social security contributions).
 You will receive only 50€ – 75€ depending on your income.

 Good news for all employees: These deductions are not set in stone.
 They can be optimized if you know how to utilize our 5 tips for more net income in Germany.
 So you can increase your net income without asking your boss for a raise, without a huge effort, and of course without breaking the law.

 Some of the following 5 tips to increase your net income in Germany might sound a little ridiculous or even stupid to you (they do so for us as well 😄), but we do not make these rules.
 We just want to educate you.
 The government creates the rules and you certainly do not want to get into a fight with Finanzamt or German social security (like public pension or health insurance).